gautamnaik1994/personal-website-v2/src/content/workExperience/workExperience-bidchat.md

 - Led the company's transition to data-driven decision-making through ML implementation.

+- Architected and deployed multiple ML systems for sales forecasting and inventory planning, resulting in a 15% increase in profit.

+- Built a recommender system for the website, that resulted in increased sales across product categories.

+- Developed a deep learning text summarization model for product descriptions, leading to a 60% to 70% reduction in bounce rate.

+- Developed sales analytics dashboards by constructing efficient SQL queries to aggregate data from various sources

 - Communicated with stakeholders to gather requirements and provided recommendations that considered both business and technical viability, resulting in reduced development time.

-- Built an ML model using the Random Forest algorithm to predict monthly sales resulting in a 15% increase in profit and better inventory planning.

-- Built a recommender system using the Apriori algorithm resulting in increased sales across product categories.

-- Developed sales analytics dashboards by constructing efficient SQL queries to aggregate data from various sources

 - Increased the engineering team's efficiency by recruiting, training, and supervising a group of 7 junior developers.

 - Developed cost-effective serverless microservices using AWS CDK, AWS Lambda, DynamoDB, and API Gateway.